 Joanne Hock is a passionate and prolific storyteller.
 She has written and directed feature films and documentaries, lensed and directed countless television commercials and directed national and international television shows.
-With more than 30 years in this ever-changing industry – and among a small population of women to break the glass ceiling in directing and cinematography, Joanne’s career continues to expand and grow.
+With more than 30 years in this ever-changing industry – and among a small population of women to break the glass ceiling in writing, directing and cinematography, Joanne’s career continues to expand and grow.

 She started in the advertising world and quickly moved up the ranks to Creative Director.
 Falling in love with being on location and on set, Joanne then ventured into the world of commercial film production.
 She has worked with ad agencies and Fortune 500 companies both nationally and internationally as a Director and a Cinematographer.